yogonwa/newslens/docs/Refactor_TODO.md

 ## Backend Task Prioritization (2024-05)

 ### Must-Have for Launch
+- [x] **Canonical Sources Collection**
+  - MongoDB now has a `news_sources` collection, seeded with all 5 canonical sources via a Python script in `backend/db/scripts/seed_sources.py`.
+- [x] **/api/sources Endpoint**
+  - FastAPI backend exposes `/api/sources`, returning all source metadata (id, short_id, name, color, logo, etc.).
+- [x] **Seed Script**
+  - Script is complete and tested; all sources are upserted and available for API use.
+- [ ] **Frontend Integration**
+  - The frontend is now ready to fetch sources dynamically from the backend, replacing all hardcoded source data and mockData.ts usage.
+  - Current focus: Integrate the new sources API into the frontend grid, controls, and all source-dependent UI.
 - [ ] **Performance/Load Testing**
   - Ensure backend can handle expected and peak loads without failures or slowdowns.
 - [ ] **Monitoring & Observability**